OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

 * **Fast Provisioning**

-  * VM and service (multi-VM apps) templates
-  * Automatic provision of VM and service (multi-VM apps) from a catalog
+  * Automatic provision of Virtual Machines from a Template catalog
-  * Automatic execution and scaling of multi-tiered applications
+  * VM Template cloning and editing capabilities to maintain Template catalog
   * Snapshotting

 * **Security and Resource Consumption Control**

   * Resource Quota Management to track and limit computing resource utilization
-  * Integration with user management services like LDAP, Active Directory…
   * Fine-grained accounting and monitoring
   * Complete isolated VDCs and organizations
   * Fine-grained ACLs and user quotas
   * Powerful user, group and role management
-  * Virtual Network management
+  * vCenter Network and Distributed vSwitch support

-* **Cloud Admin Interfaces**

-  * Powerful CLI that resembles typical UNIX commands applications
-  * SunStone Portal for administrators and advanced users
+  * Attach/detach network interfaces funcionality

+* **Enterprise Datacenter Component Integration Capabilities**

+  * Integration with user management services like Active Directory and LDAP.
+  * HTTP Proxy support

 * **Reliability, Efficiency and Massive Scalability**

   * Leverage years of testing and production use
   * Be sure that your Cloud Mangement Platform will be up to the task

+If you feel that there is a particular feature interesting for the general public, feel free to add a feature request in `Community - Feature Request section of the vOneCloud Support Portal <https://support.vonecloud.com/hc/communities/public/topics/200215442-Community-Feature-Requests>`__.

 .. _features_advanceconf: